grandamp/apigw-custom-auth-mtls/README.md

 ## Planned Updates

+- Change authorizer to use os vars for API_ENDPOINT and VSS_POLICY, explaining Treasury VSS requirements;
-- Licence and any attribution to the original authoriser, and
+- Licence and any attribution to the original authoriser, and;
 - integrated Policy example from [Amazon API Gateway - Custom Authorizer Blueprints for AWS Lambda](https://github.com/awslabs/aws-apigateway-lambda-authorizer-blueprints/blob/master/blueprints/python/api-gateway-authorizer-python.py)

 ## Begin upstream content